noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/rpc_server.md

 ## Load user accounts

-With our connection to the RPC server, let's try loading the accounts that are pre-initialised in the Sandbox:
+With our connection to the RPC server, let's try loading the accounts that are pre-initialized in the Sandbox:

 #include_code showAccounts yarn-project/end-to-end/src/sample-dapp/index.mjs javascript